STATEConnecticut

 Connecticut’s Temporary Family Assistance (TFA) provides monthly cash and employment assistance to eligible families throughout Connecticut to support basic needs such as food, shelter and clothing.

-Unless otherwise exempt, most families with children in Connecticut are eligible for only 21 months of cash benefits and are required to participate in Jobs First Employment Services activities, coordinated by the Department of Labor.
+Unless otherwise exempt, most families with children in Connecticut are now eligible for 36 months of cash benefits and are required to participate in Jobs First Employment Services activities, coordinated by the Department of Labor.

 TFA recipients may also be eligible for medical assistance under the Husky program, specifically, Husky A, which provides medical coverage under Medicaid.